Moses the Black: Death

 At about age 75, about the year 405 AD, word came that the Mazices, a group of Berbers, planned to attack the monastery.
 The brothers wanted to defend themselves, but Moses forbade it.
 He told them to retreat, rather than take up weapons.
 Citing that a violent death was the appropriate death for a former robber—"All who take the sword will perish by the sword"—he opted to remain behind.
 He was joined by seven others, and they were together martyred by the bandits on 24 Paoni (July 1).

 A different story of Abba Moses' death is related in The Paradise of the Holy Fathers:31.
 Abba Poemen said: Abba Moses asked Abba Zechariah a question when he was about to die, and said unto him, "Father, is it good that we should hold our peace?"
 And Zechariah said unto him, "Yea, my son, hold thy peace."
 And at the time of his death, whilst Abba Isidore was sitting with him, Abba Moses looked up to heaven, and said, "Rejoice and be glad, O my son Zechariah, for the gates of heaven have been opened."

 Legacy

 Moses was highly praised by his contemporaries.
 In his 5th century AD Ecclesiastical History, written about 70 years after Moses's death, Hermias Sozomen sums up Moses's legacy as follows:

 A modern interpretation honors Moses the Ethiopian as an apostle of non-violence.
 His relics and major shrine are found today at the Church of the Virgin Mary in the Paromeos Monastery, a Coptic Orthodox monastery located in Wadi El Natrun in Egypt.

+He was a spiritual guide to many monks at the monasteries and to many Christians over the generations.
+Some of his well-known teachings include:

+"Do no harm to anyone; do not think anything bad in your heart towards anyone; do not scorn the man who does evil, do not put confidence in him who does wrong to his neighbor; do not rejoice with him who injures his neighbor.
+This is what dying to one’s neighbor means."

+“When someone is occupied with his own faults, he does not see those of neighbor.”

+"If a man’s deeds are not in harmony with his prayer, he labors in vain.”

+Veneration

+His feast day in the Syriac Orthodox Church is celebrated on August 28, and in the Greek Church, his feast day is on June 18.